 If you get the Export Failed status, click on the magnifying glass icon to view the logs and see what went wrong.

 If your orders were already processed before you added the GetSwift key, click on the double-arrow refresh icon to reprocess a document and send to GetSwift again.

 FAQ: Frequent Problems and Solutions

 Problem: My scheduled order was sent to GetSwift with the wrong time or did not get into GetSwift

 Solution: Make sure that your time zone is properly set in your account settings and for each of your mailboxes as necessary.
 Your time zone should match the time zone of your pick-up and drop-off addresses.

 Problem: Parseur displays "Export failed"

 Solution: there can be several reasons why an export failed.
 To get more information, click on the magnifying glass icon to see the logs and open the message about the failed export.
 Check the answers below to solve most common solutions to export problems.

-Problem: I get error "Pickup address cannot be validated" from Getswift.
+Problem: I get error "Pickup address cannot be validated" from Getswift, with code:

-Solution: Most likely your emails did not contain the whole address, just the name of the place to pickup from.
-You need to create a template in GetSwift with relevant pickup address with the name matching the content of the
+Solution: Most likely your orders did not contain the whole address, just the name of the place to pickup from.
+You need to create a job template in GetSwift with relevant pickup address and with the template name matching the content of the

-getSwiftTemplate) field exactly.
-Now, everytime getswift receives an email with only the pick up name and no address, it will look for the address in the list of Job Templates you created.
+pickupName field exactly.
+Now, every time Getswift receives an email with only the pick up name and no address, it will look for the address in the list of Job Templates you created.